Understanding your BELCO bill: Feed-in Tariff

 The total compensation for the energy appears as a credit on their electricity bill for energy exported to the grid.
 The compensation received would be equivalent to BELCO’s avoided cost or what it would cost BELCO to produce the same quantity of electricity.

-The current rate for the FIT in Bermuda is at US$0.2265/kWh.
-Through Section 14 of the EA, the RA has the function to “monitor and regulate the electricity sector,” this means monitoring and adjusting tariffs such as the Feed-in-Tariff.
+Through Section 14 of the EA, the RA has the function to “monitor and regulate the electricity sector,” this means monitoring and adjusting tariffs such as the Feed-in Tariff.
+To see the most recent rates of the Feed-in Tariff, visit this page on BELCO's website.

 The RA has chosen to review the current FIT methodology used to ensure distributed generation is fairly compensated in line with international best practice.